marek-iiasa/yayue/models/mcma/doc/source/readme.rst

         $ conda update -n base -c conda-forge conda

-The dedicated conda environment should be activated whenever the pyMCMA is executed by the command-line.
+The dedicated conda environment should be activated whenever the pymcma is executed by the command-line.
-The environment should also be specified for the core (substantive) model development.
+The environment should also be specified for the core (substantive) model development (see the :doc:`user_guide` for details).

 pyMCMA installation
 ^^^^^^^^^^^^^^^^^^^
-PyMCMA software should be installed by running the below specified commands.
+PyMCMA software (further on referred as ``pymcma``, the name used for its execution) should be installed by running the below specified commands.
 The commands should be executed in a terminal window within the activated conda environment.
 In the commands explained below the $-character stands for the terminal prompt.